Master of Architecture 3-year

 Joint Master of Architecture and Master of Urban Planning

-This joint degree combines in a 4-year program the normal 2-year Master of Urban Planning degree and the 3-year M.Arch. degree, both offered through the School of Architecture, Design and Planning.
+This joint degree combines in a 4-year program the normal 2-year Master of Urban Planning degree and the 3-year M.Arch. degree, both offered through the School of Architecture and Design and Urban Planning Department in the College of Liberal Arts and Sciences (http://urbanplanning.ku.edu/).
 The program is intended for students interested in careers in urban design.
 A total of 133 credit hours is required, comprising 39 hours in urban planning and 94 hours in architecture.
 Applicants must meet admission requirements of both the Department of Architecture and the Department of Urban Planning.
 Students pursuing the M.Arch. may apply to the joint degree program during, but not after, the second year of study.
 Students pursuing the M.U.P. may apply to the joint degree program during, but not after, the first year of study.

 Regardless of background or career goals, a person whose previous records indicate the ability to succeed with advanced work may be admitted to one of the graduate programs.
 Admission requires a bachelor’s degree and a grade-point average of 3.0 from KU or another accredited institution or foreign university with substantially equivalent requirements for the bachelor’s degree.
 A complete application for admission consists of the following materials: